Frequently Asked Questions about Hotel Barging

 What is a Luxury Hotel Barge?

-A barge refers to a specific style of hull, which is designed to navigate in shallow inland waterways.
+A hotel barge refers to a specific style of hull, which is designed to navigate in shallow inland waterways.
 Most barges were built to carry goods into hard to reach areas of the country.
-Hotel barges, which are fully crewed and are operating today, usually are cargo hulls, which have been redesigned and totally rebuilt.
+Hotel barges, which are fully crewed and are operating today, are usually cargo hulls, which have been redesigned and totally rebuilt.
 They are barge hulls over which cabins and saloons have been constructed in order to accommodate travellers.
-Luxury barges are state of the art conversions accommodating 4 to 20 passengers.
+Luxury hotel barges are state of the art conversions accommodating 4 to 20 passengers.

 The cruises include all gourmet meals with wine, all shore excursions, "open bar" and bicycles for the use of the guests and various other luxury facilities.
 These vessels cruise on small waterways, mostly canals.
 The purpose of a barge cruise is not to rush from Point A to Point B, but to relax in a stress free environment with fine food and wine, enjoy the delights of the countryside you are passing through, and get to know the "soul of the country."
-The barges travel neither far or fast.
+The hotel barges travel neither far or fast.

-Are these barges only available for groups to charter only or can I book just one or two cabins?
+Are these hotel barges only available for groups to charter only or can I book just one or two cabins?

 You may choose to charter the entire vessel or book one or a number of cabins on board and join other like minded passengers.
 When the vessel is chartered, you and your party will have the full capacity of the boat and may request certain deviations from the regular schedule and the service.
 When doable, our crews will make all efforts to accommodate.
 These special requests must be made known at the time of the first deposit and will be confirmed in writing.

-Are barges cruises expensive?
+Are hotel barge cruises expensive?

 Will I have a language problem?

-No. All our crewmembers speak English and are generally British.
+No. All our crew members speak English and are generally British.
 Other languages like Italian, German and French are also spoken.
 When cruising through mainly rural areas, one is quite likely to find the locals speaking with a strong dialect.
 Although sometimes difficult to understand, we still encourage you to try to communicate with them.
 English is the main language on board.

 Will I be able to make special requests?

 Special dietary requests can be made to the Chef or barge Captain prior to your cruise.
-If there is a specific beverage you would like to find at the bar or a certain dish you wish to try we can usually accommodate.
+If there is a specific beverage you would like to find at the bar or a certain dish you wish to try, we can usually accommodate.
 Please advise our reservations department at least 4 weeks prior to your cruise.
 These requests should also be submitted to us as early as possible.
 If there will be a birthday or other special event to celebrate during your cruise, please let us know.
-We will try to accommodate these requests, however we ask that you understand that in some cases we may be unable to do so.
+We will try to accommodate these requests, although we ask that you understand in some cases we may be unable to do so.
 Please make sure that you advise us of any food allergies or medical conditions that require special attention.
-If you are chartering the barge the itinerary is customisable, we will always do our best to visit anywhere you desire on route.
+If you are chartering the barge the itinerary is customisable, we will always do our best to visit anywhere you desire en route.

 Not at all!
 Canal cruising is for those who want a "close-up, personal" experience in Europe.
-Mature & younger travellers find the pace and comfort of a barge the ideal way to explore the real heart & soul of a country.
+Mature & younger travellers find the pace and comfort of a hotel barge the ideal way to explore the real heart & soul of a country.
 More active types like to take off on village walks, hill climbs or bicycles...meeting up at the next lock.
 The unique advantages of a barge is that we can tailor an itinerary and celebrate a special event to suit the guests

 How does your pricing work?